-The imaginary astronaut in this artist's picture tramps through sand dunes that the wind has swirled into wavy ripples.
-The scene was inspired by dune formations in Death Valley, California, which compare to some types of sand dunes on Mars.

-Rivers on Mars

-Liquid water is needed for life as we know it, but Mars is drier than any desert on Earth.
-Mars is too cold and its atmosphere is too thin for water to exist except as ice or vapour.
+FORTUNE-COOKIE DUNES So named because many resemble Chinese fortune cookies, these north polar dunes have steep slipface slopes that are directed to the upper left.
+This area was photographed by the Mars Global Surveyor.
+DIZZYING DUNES The imaginary astronaut in this artist's rendering tramps through sand dunes that the wind has swirled into wavy ripples.
+The scene was inspired by actual dune formations in Death Valley, California, which compare to some types of sand dunes on Mars.
+RUST-COLORED PANORAMA This painting shows a Martian desert in all its ruddy glory, with the sky colored by fine, suspended dust.
+Only a swirling dust devil or two bring movement to this desolate scene of rocks, dunes, and wind-blown sand.
+Rivers on Mars LIQUID WATER IS needed for life as we know it, but Mars is drier than any desert on Earth.
+Mars is too cold and its atmosphere is too thin for water to exist except as ice or vapor.
 Yet scientists believe the planet once had a milder climate, with rivers emptying into lakes and seas.
 Some Martian landforms could be from a watery era 3,500 million years ago.
 These landforms include ancient drainage networks that seem cut by flowing water.
-Also, Mars has deposits of soil and debris normally found at river mouths, and there are flat regions that could have been floors of long-vanished lakes or seas.
+Also, Mars has deposits of soil and debris normally found at river mouths, and there are flat regions that could have been floors of now-vanished lakes or seas.
 Martian terrain is often similar to arid regions on Earth, such as Asian deserts that once had their own rushing rivers and streams.

-RIVERS FLOW IN NOACHIAN MARS

-Muddy floods in ancient Mars would have looked like this artist's rendering of water-filled river channels at Chryse Planitia.
+RIVERS FLOW IN NOACHIAN MARS Muddy floods in ancient Mars would have looked like this artist's rendering of water-filled river channels at Chryse Planitia.
 Water from melting snow and ice is shown flowing through Kasei Vallis in the background.
 Layers of sediment would have been deposited and later exposed when the water evaporated or flowed away.

-Lost rivers of ancient days

-Scientists search for evidence of water on Mars by comparing Earth's dried-up waterways with Martian features.
-Southwest Asia's long-empty river beds look much like dendritic (branching) channels found on Mars.
+WATER'S HIGHWAY Curving landforms may have been shaped by the surging might of a Martian flood.
+This artist's rendering is of a dry riverbed in a mountain valley once swept with rushing water released from a reservoir of melting ice, perhaps heated by an erupting volcano.
+Surrounding the valley floor are rock formations that have been scoured by wind and dust.
+ANCIENT LAKE AND VALLEY Gusev Crater, at left, may be a former lake fed by the snaking Ma'adim Vallis.
+The crater is about 100 miles (160 km) across and is the landing site for the Spirit Rover.
+Impact features within the crater have been filled and smoothed over, probably with sediment deposited by water from the 560-mile (900 km) Ma'adim canyon.
+Lost rivers of ancient days Scientists search for evidence of water on Mars by comparing Earth's dried-up waterways with Martian features.
+Southwest Asia's long-empty river beds look much like dendritic-branching-channels found on Mars.
 Other landforms indicating past water on Mars are deposits of sediment seemingly left by enormous floods.

-MEANDERING SEDIMENT

-Comparisons with sediment formations on Earth suggest that this rockform southeast of Valles Marineris was originally sand deposited in a liquid environment.
-The sediment's loop shape appears to have been formed by a meandering stream.
+MEANDERING SEDIMENT Comparisons with sediment formations on Earth suggest that this rockform southeast of Valles Marineris was originally sand deposited in a liquid environment.
+The sediment's loop shape appears to have been formed by a meandering-winding-stream.
 Sediment hardens over millions of years and turns to "sedimentary" rock.
 This particular rockform is termed a "meander" and is convincing evidence that water once flowed here.